What Debugging a CORS Error Taught Me About Problem-Solving

 Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource...

-CORS isn’t random.
-It exists to protect users by preventing unauthorized cross-origin requests.
+My first mistake?
+Panicking and throwing random CORS headers at the problem.
+CORS isn't random — it exists to protect users by preventing unauthorized cross-origin requests.

 When I rushed in copying Stack Overflow snippets, I only made things worse.
-Once I stopped and understood that the browser enforces CORS for security, the vague error started to make sense.
+My frustration grew with each failed attempt.
+But once I stopped, took a breath, and understood that the browser enforces CORS for security, the vague error suddenly started to make sense.

 Key Takeaway